grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The pursuing sub is pursuing_
 	* Cassandra hears them coming, knows what they sound like now
+		* She closed her eyes, and her mind went out into the water.
+It was all blackness at first, but she relaxed, opened her mouth slightly to minimize the sound of her breathing.
+Her heart rate slowed.
+Her mind went out searching in the water.
+Without opening her eyes she turned the directional wheel, and she found her mind could follow the direction as if she were seeing out through the microphones.
+She didn't need to look at the directional indicator to know whether the mics were oriented to the front, sides or rear of the boat, she just _knew_.
+The pitch of the deep see fell away, and now it was all lit up around her.
+She could see the enemy sub behind them, the fish swimming around them, the sea floor, and she knew it was stippled with rocks.
+She could see the torpedo swimming at them quickly....
 	* Another drawn-out O'brian style chase scene?

 * [ ] _They come up with a plan.
 They mate with the Gnat._